Our Program Review Process

 Step 6: Resource Prioritization

-Following prioritization at the Division or Department level and at Academic Senate, the Planning & Budgeting Council considers high priority resource requests for the following fiscal year.
-The processes for analyzing and prioritizing resource requests are described on the PBC Resource Allocation page.
-PBC also prioritizes all new personnel proposals.
+Following prioritization at the Division or Department level and at Academic Senate, the Planning & Budgeting Council (PBC) certifies that the prioritization processes have been conducted according to its guidelines.
 PBC sends its recommendations to the President who ultimately decides how to allocate resources and which personnel requests will move forward contingent on funding.
 The Vice President of Administration is responsible for consulting with PBC in allocation the budget received from the District and communicating in a timely manner to administrators, staff and faculty which resource requests have been approved.

 Step 7: Continued Improvement of the Program Review Process